0xmagic0/BSCP-Guide/Topics/Insecure Deserialization.md

 - **ysoserial** is an example of such tools to be used for Java deserialization

 - [thread in github to solve java17> issue](https://github.com/frohoff/ysoserial/issues/203)
-   - In case that there are issue with the java version being used use the following command
+   - In case that there are issue with the java version being used use the following commands for Linux
       ```bash
       sudo apt update -y
       sudo apt install openjdk-11-jdk